maztheman/client/README.md

 #TODO
 - Make a win32 client, instead of console
-- Allow scripting language probably lua since its easy to hook into c++.
-  * pass all incoming and outgoing text thru the language parser
+- Add other supported event types for scripting current there is only alias (commands you type as input) or actions (respoding to text coming from the server)